 Editor’s Note: Originally Published February 8, 2016.
-Last Updated June 3, 2018.
-I have added new information and re-edited some photos.
+Updated with new information and re-edited photos.

 This post that had been “requested” by many readers.
 I have a great post on Pan Seared Oven Roasted Strip Steak.
 But nothing beats the grill.
 It is like grilling a porterhouse or t-bone since the main portion of those cuts is a strip steak.